 How to get rid of lanternflies naturally?
 To get rid of lanternflies naturally, you should manage their population by taking prevention measures, such as early egg removal.
 Other well-known methods include adding adhesive bands to trees to catch their young and removing host trees from the area.

-This article will discuss everything about lanternflies: their appearance, life cycle, preferred food, but most importantly, how to get rid of them through natural means.
+This article will discuss everything about lanternflies: their appearance, life cycle, preferred food, and most importantly, how to get rid of them through natural means.
 Keep on reading!

 What Is a Lanternfly?